Leslie A. Combs

 Leslie Combs is an American politician from the state of Kentucky.
-She represented the 94th district in the Kentucky House of Representatives until 2017 when she was replaced by Angie Hatton She is a member of the Democratic Party.
+She represented the 94th district in the Kentucky House of Representatives from 2007 to 2017.
+She is a member of the Democratic Party.
+She retired from the house in 2016.

 On January 7, 2014, Combs accidentally discharged her firearm in the Kentucky State Capitol while attempting to unload it.